asyncapi/asyncapi-react/docs/development/guide.md

 ## Install dependencies

+Fork the repository and clone it to your development editor.
+Then follow the below steps.

 To install all dependencies for the [Playground](../../playground) application and prepare a symlink for the [`library`](../../library) package, run this command:

 ```sh